minwukim/minwukim.github.io/_pages/about.md

 - Klein Blue
 - Tottenham Hotspur FC
 - IU
-- Kanye West
-- The Shawshank Redemption
+- Tyler The Creator
-- Wong Kar-wai
-- Murakami Haruki essays
+- Bitcoin
 - Hermann Hesse
 - Kettle Chips
+- Marathon

 To know more about my taste, you are welcomed to visit my <a href="https://minwukim.net" target="_blank">personal website</a>
  (Korean alert though)